Country action

 The EU and its 27 member states include international aviation in their NDC for 2030 (Germany and the European Commission, 2020).
 The Union’s climate neutrality target, however, does not explicitly cover emissions from international aviation.

-Despite efforts from the European Commission and the European Parliament to reform the EU ETS and introduce a tax on kerosene and quota for SAF, the EU still has very limited measures in place to reduce emissions from international aviation.
+Despite efforts from the European Commission and the European Parliament to reform the EU Emission Trading Scheme (ETS) and introduce a tax on kerosene and quota for SAF, the EU's measures to reduce emissions from international aviation remain insufficient: the ETS’s coverage remains too limited, the current SAF quota is too low, and the push for a kerosene tax has stalled (Hencz, 2025).

 EU ETS Directive

-The EU Emission Trading Scheme (EU ETS) is limited in scope, covering only flights in the European Economic Area (EEA), i.e. 27 EU member states, Norway, Liechtenstein, and Iceland.
+The EU ETS is limited in scope, covering only flights in the European Economic Area (EEA), i.e. 27 EU member states, Norway, Liechtenstein, and Iceland.
 Flights from the EEA to Switzerland and the United Kingdom fall under the EU ETS, while flights from these two countries to the EEA are covered by the Swiss and UK ETS, respectively.

-While the European Parliament pushed for expanding the scope to include all international flights departing from the EU, the suspension on including flights outside the EEA will remain in place until at least 2026 (European Commission & European Parliament, 2023a).
-In that year, the Commission will prepare a report assessing the environmental integrity of CORSIA.
-In addition, the Commission will develop a legislative proposal to expand the EU ETS scope if the ICAO Assembly does not strengthen CORSIA in line with the long-term global aspirational goal by the end of 2025, or CORSIA continues to cover less than 70% of international aviation emissions.
+While the European Parliament pushed for expanding the scope to include all international flights departing from the EU, the suspension on including flights outside the EEA will remain in place until at least 2026 (European Commission and European Parliament, 2023b).
+At that time, the Commission will prepare a report assessing the environmental integrity of CORSIA.
+In addition, the Commission will develop a legislative proposal to expand the EU ETS scope if the ICAO Assembly does not strengthen CORSIA in line with the long-term global aspirational goal by the end of 2025, or if CORSIA continues to cover less than 70% of international aviation emissions.

-The decision not to extend the EU ETS’ scope to all flights departing from EEA countries is a missed opportunity.
-As discussed in the section on CORSIA, the offsetting scheme suffers from several limitations and is unlikely to deliver real emission reductions.
-An assessment, commissioned by the European Commission in 2020, found that the EU ETS, if extended to all international flights leaving the EEA, would deliver greater emission reductions than CORSIA, which has limited participation (ICF Consulting et al., 2020).
+The decision not to extend the scope of the EU ETS to all flights departing from EEA countries is a missed opportunity.
+As discussed in the section on CORSIA, the offsetting scheme suffers from several limitations and is unlikely to deliver real emissions reductions.
+An assessment commissioned by the European Commission in 2020 found that the EU ETS, if extended to all international flights leaving the EEA, would deliver greater emissions reductions than CORSIA (ICF Consulting et al., 2020).

-The recent EU ETS reforms resulted in a gradual phase-out of free allowances for airlines, although so-called sustainable aviation (SAF) allowances will be allocated for free until 2030 (European Commission & European Parliament, 2023a).
-In 2024, 25% of all allowances will be auctioned, in 2025 50% and from 2026 onwards a 100%.
+The recent EU ETS reforms resulted in a gradual phase-out of free allowances for airlines, although so-called sustainable aviation (SAF) allowances will be allocated for free until 2030 (European Commission and European Parliament, 2023b).
+In 2024, 25% of all allowances will be auctioned, in 2025 50%, and from 2026 onwards 100%.
 This could provide airlines with a stronger economic incentive to reduce emissions on inter-EEA flights.
-While free allowances are phased out, the EU will distribute 20 million free SAF allowances between 2024 and 2030.
+While free allowances are phased out, the EU will distribute 20 million free SAF allowances between 2024 and 2030 (European Parliament and Council, 2025).
 These are meant to bridge the price gap between SAF and standard jet fuel.
 Only airlines that invest in SAF are eligible to receive SAF allowances.

 MRV of non-CO2 GHG forcers from aviation

-The revised EU ETS Directive introduces a requirement for aircraft operators to report on the non-CO2 effects from aviation, starting in 2025 (European Commission & European Parliament, 2023a).
-Implementation of the non-CO2 monitoring, reporting, and verification (MRV) can help to increase understanding of aviation’s non-CO2 climate impacts, which are estimated to contribute to two-thirds of aviation’s radiative forcing (Lee et al., 2021), and mitigation measures to address them.
+The revised EU ETS Directive introduces a requirement for aircraft operators to report on the non-CO2 effects from aviation, starting in 2025 (European Commission and European Parliament, 2023b).
+Implementation of the non-CO2 monitoring, reporting and verification (MRV) can help to increase understanding of aviation’s non-CO2 climate impacts, which are estimated to contribute to two-thirds of aviation’s radiative forcing (Lee et al., 2021b), and mitigation measures to address them.

-Based on a review of the MRV results, which is to be published by the end of 2027, the European Commission may develop a legislative proposal to expand the scope of the EU ETS to cover the non-CO2 forcers from aviation (European Commission & European Parliament, 2023a).
+Based on a review of the MRV results, which is to be published by the end of 2027, the European Commission may develop a legislative proposal to expand the scope of the EU ETS to cover the non-CO2 forcers from aviation (European Commission and European Parliament, 2023b).

 Kerosene tax

-As part of the ongoing proposal to revise the Energy Taxation Directive, the Commission proposed implementing a tax on kerosene used on intra-EU private and commercial flights (European Commission, 2021).
+As part of the ongoing proposal to revise the Energy Taxation Directive, the Commission proposed implementing a tax on kerosene used on intra-EU private and commercial flights (European Commission, 2021a).
 Such a tax would be gradually implemented to reach a minimum rate of 10.75 EUR/GJ in 2033.
+The Commission’s proposal has not been adopted as of September 2025.

 Quota for the use of SAF

 The EU defines SAF to include biofuels, advanced biofuels, and synthetic fuels.
-The ReFuelEU Directive requires fuel suppliers to supply minimum shares of SAF at EU airports, starting at 2% in 2025, rising to 6% in 2030, and 70% in 2050 (European Commission & European Parliament, 2023b).
-Synthetic fuels must account for at least 0.7% of SAF in 2030 and 35% of SAF in 2050.
+The ReFuelEU Directive requires fuel suppliers to supply minimum shares of SAF at EU airports, starting at 2% in 2025, rising to 6% in 2030, and 70% in 2050 (European Commission and European Parliament, 2023c).
+Synthetic fuels must account for at least 1.2% of SAF in 2030 and 35% of SAF in 2050.

-Although the EU’s SAF quota will help scale up the use of SAF, the large share of biofuels from unsustainable feedstocks it allows for is problematic.
-Biofuel production has a range of potential negative sustainability implications, including deforestation, biodiversity loss, and food insecurity (Ahmed et al., 2021; Calvin et al., 2020; Clarke et al., 2022; Hanssen et al., 2022; Hof et al., 2018; Kline et al., 2015).
+Although the SAF quota will help scale the use of SAF, the increased production of biofuels is concerning.
+Biofuel production has a range of potential negative sustainability implications, including deforestation, biodiversity loss and food insecurity (Kline et al., 2015; Hof et al., 2018; Calvin et al., 2020; Ahmed et al., 2021; Clarke et al., 2022; Hanssen et al., 2022).
 It also directly competes for land dedicated for biological carbon dioxide removals (Becken et al., 2023), making it more difficult to neutralise economy-wide residual emissions.
 For a more detailed discussion on biofuel and synthetic SAF, see the section on Mitigation options.

-In July 2022, the previous administration also presented its Jet Zero strategy, which is to bring the UK aviation sector to ‘net zero’ by 2050.
-However, in this context, ‘net zero’ does not mean net zero, and eliminating the negative climate impacts of aviation by 2050, but rather allowing for an increase in emissions that needs to be offset through the UK ETS, CORSIA, and other offsetting mechanisms outside the aviation sector.
-Although non-CO2 emissions and impacts contribute to an estimated two-thirds of aviation’s radiative forcing (Lee et al., 2021), the Jet Zero strategy does not set clear targets for their elimination.
-It remains to be seen how the new UK government will amend or build upon this strategy.
+In July 2022, the previous UK government presented its Jet Zero strategy, which is to bring the UK aviation sector to “net zero” by 2050.
+The new government plans to retain the strategy.
+It is important to note that, in this context, “net zero” does not mean reducing emissions and eliminating the negative climate impacts of aviation by 2050, but rather enabling an increase in emissions that is to be offset through the UK ETS, CORSIA, and other offsetting mechanisms outside the aviation sector.
+Although non-CO2 emissions and impacts contribute to two-thirds of radiative forcing (Lee et al., 2021b), the Jet Zero strategy does not set clear targets for their elimination.
+The new UK government has not implemented any further regulation to mitigate non-CO2 impacts from international aviation but has established a research and development program for academia and industry to develop mitigation options for aviation’s non-CO2 impacts (Tyers et al., 2025).

 No demand reduction measures

-The previous UK government believed that the UK can achieve “Jet Zero” without government interventions to limit growth in aviation demand (Department for Transport, 2022).
-The Jet Zero envisaged that demand could grow by 70% between 2021 and 2050.
-This runs directly counter to the advice of the UK Climate Change Committee (CCC), which stated that no net expansion in airport capacity should be permitted, and passenger growth should be limited to a maximum of 25% above 2018 levels (CCC, 2020).
+The previous UK government argued that the UK can achieve “Jet Zero” without government interventions to limit growth in aviation demand (UK Department for Transport, 2022).
+Instead, the Jet Zero strategy envisages that demand can grow by 70% between 2021 and 2050.
+The new government appears to be aligned with its predecessor and has not introduced any demand reduction measures.
+Allowing for continued growth in aviation demand runs directly counter to the advice of the UK’s CCC, which stated that passenger growth should be limited to a maximum of 25% above 2018 levels by 2050 and that no net expansion in airport capacity should be permitted (CCC, 2020).

-The new government has also confirmed that it is not opposed to expanding airport capacity, subject to a series of tests including consistency with the UK’s climate obligations (Burford, 2024).
-Given the advice from the CCC, it seems clear that no net airport expansion can pass this test, and the UK government should be unequivocal in opposing airport expansion, and instead develop strategies to manage and reduce demand for aviation.
+The new government confirmed that it is not opposed to expanding airport capacity “where it provides economic growth,” which it considers consistent with the government’s “legally binding net zero target and strict environmental standards” (Burford, 2024; Department for Energy Security and Net Zero, 2024).
+Given the CCC’s advice that no new airport expansion should occur without a UK-wide capacity management framework, the UK government should be unequivocal in opposing airport expansion, and instead develop strategies to manage and reduce demand for aviation.

 UK ETS and CORSIA

-The previous UK government expected that the UK ETS and CORSIA, together, could reduce emissions of flights departing the UK by around 25% by 2050 (Department for Transport, 2022), which seems an optimistic estimate: as explained in the section on CORSIA, the scheme is highly unlikely to drive any significant CO2 reductions from aviation.
-The UK ETS covers domestic flights and flights to the EEA, but these are only responsible for about one-quarter of emissions from flights departing from UK airports, with the vast majority of emissions generated on flights to countries outside Europe (Department for Transport, 2022; Finch, 2024)
+The previous UK government expected that the UK ETS and CORSIA, together, could reduce emissions of flights departing the UK by around 25% by 2050 (UK Department for Transport, 2022).
+This seems an optimistic estimate, given CORSIA and the UK ETS constraints.
+As explained in the section on CORSIA, the scheme is highly unlikely to drive any significant CO2 reductions from aviation.
+The UK ETS only covers domestic flights and flights to the EEA, which are only responsible for less than a quarter of emissions from flights departing from UK airports.
+Most emissions (83%) are generated by flights to countries outside Europe (UK Department for Transport, 2022; Finch, 2024; Krajinska and Vitry, 2025).
+The new UK government does not plan to review or revise the coverage of the UK ETS .

 GHG removals

-The UK government further plans to offset emissions through greenhouse gas removals, including direct air capture (DAC), a technology that is not yet mature, and has a highly uncertain abatement potential (Fuss et al., 2018; Jeffery et al., 2020).
+The UK government further plans to offset emissions through Greenhouse Gas Removals, including Direct Air Capture, a technology that is not yet mature, and has a highly uncertain abatement potential (Fuss et al., 2018a; Jeffery et al., 2020a).

 SAF mandate

-The UK government also expects SAF to play an important role and commits to have at least 10% SAF in the UK fuel mix by 2030, rising to 22% by 2040 (UK Department for Transport, 2024).
-The new government confirmed this commitment, and introduced a SAF mandate that will require UK jet fuel demand to be met by 2% SAF in 2025, 10% in 2030, and 22% in 2040 (Department for Transport, 2024).
+The new UK government expects SAF to play an important role and commits to have UK jet fuel demand be met by 2% SAF in 2025, 10% in 2030 and 22% in 2040 (UK Department for Transport, 2024).
 There will also be a revenue certainty mechanism to provide confidence to investors seeking to build SAF plants to meet UK demand.

-The level of SAF rollout envisaged by the UK government is at the lower end of what global benchmarks deem as necessary for the aviation sector to be aligned with a 1.5ºC trajectory.
-By 2030, SAF should account for 10–15% of global aviation fuel supply (Boehm et al., 2023; IEA, 2023b; UNFCCC, 2021).
+The level of SAF rollout envisaged by the UK government is at the lower end of what global benchmarks show is necessary for the aviation sector to be aligned with a 1.5°C trajectory.
+By 2030, SAF should account for 10–15% of global aviation fuel supply (UNFCCC, 2021; Boehm et al., 2023; IEA, 2023).
 Governments in the Global North should aim for an even more ambitious SAF uptake.
 Raising ambition in the UK and other wealthy, high-emitting countries allows for more moderate uptake in countries in the Global South.

-While 10% is at the lower end of global benchmarks, it will be challenging for the government to achieve this level of SAF without worsening other sustainability issues.
-The UK government also allows for synthetic SAF and requires that by 2040, 3.5% of all jet fuel in the UK comes from low-carbon electricity (UK Department for Transport, 2024) However, especially in the short term, most SAF will be biofuels.
+While 10% is at the lower end of global benchmarks, it will be challenging for the UK achieve this level of SAF without exacerbating sustainability issues.
+The UK government also allows for synthetic SAF and requires that by 2040, 3.5% of all jet fuel in the UK comes from low-carbon electricity (UK Department for Transport, 2024).
+However, especially on the shorter term, most SAF will be biofuels.

-The US government uses a limited definition of international aviation, which leaves out a substantial share of emissions from international flights departing from US airports.
+Even under the Biden Administration, the US government used a limited definition of international aviation, which leaves out a substantial share of emissions from international flights departing from US airports.
 The government defines the ‘US aviation sector’ as:

 - Domestic aviation (i.e. flights departing and arriving in the US and its overseas territories);

-- Flights operated by US airlines between two countries (e.g. a flight from London to Paris by American Airlines would be covered, but a flight from the US to the UK operated by British Airways would not); and
+- Flights operated by US airlines between two countries (e.g. a flight from London to Paris by Delta would be covered, but a flight from the US to the UK operated by British Airways would not); and

 - Emissions from US airports, for instance from ground operations.

-The US government recognises that offsetting may be needed to bring the aviation sector to net zero, but provides no further details (FAA, 2021).
-Although the US participates in CORSIA, and the first phase of this scheme started in 2024, the US government has not yet started to implement CORSIA into national law (Gualandi, 2024b).
+Although the US participates in CORSIA, and the first phase of this scheme started in 2024, the US government did not implement CORSIA into national law under the Biden Administration (Gualandi, 2024a).

 China